mononihgt/online-experience-competition/README.md

 # Introduction

-Here records the files and some results of the 2024 ONLINE EXPERIENCE COMPETITION, which is mainly organized by Credamo and co-organized by some universities in China.
+Here buries the files and some results of the 2024 ONLINE EXPERIENCE COMPETITION, which is mainly organized by Credamo and co-organized by some universities in China.

 # Acknowledgement